Close Menu

 Kickstarter is a crowdfunding platform that helps bring creative projects to life.
 It’s a home for film, music, art, theater, games, comics, design, photography, and more.
 Many homebrew video games for the NES, SNES, Game Boy, Sega Megadrive/Genesis (and many other platforms) wouldn’t have seen the light of day without this platform.

-In other words, Kickstarter is a great website, but it’s not without its controversies, and the newest NES Kickstarter project is outrageous, to say the least.
+In other words, Kickstarter is a great platform, but it’s not without its controversies, and the newest NES Kickstarter project is outrageous, to say the least.

 NWC 35th Edition: A New Pro Version for the NES

-The project we are talking about is NWC 35th Edition is a ROM hack of the original 1990 cartridge that was used in the Nintendo World Championships.
-The people behind the project have altered the ROM substantially to make it more difficult, by Robin’s own account.
+The project we are talking about is NWC 35th Edition.
+This is a ROM hack of the original 1990 cartridge that was used in the Nintendo World Championships.
+The people behind the project have altered the ROM substantially to make it more difficult.
 So it is not a straight republishing of the original ROM.
 It does use the original games, Super Mario Bros, Tetris and Rad Racer, albeit with different difficulty and changed game sections to play.
 The project has been launched on Kickstarter a couple of days ago.
 The project has a very cool promo movie featuring E-sports legends Robin Mihara and Thor Aackerlund.
 Thor was the 1990 Nintendo World Champ.

 Robin Mihara seems to be main the man behind this production.
 Robin is a competitive Classic Tetris player and co-founder of the Classic Tetris World Championship (CTWC) and inducted in the Video Game Hall of Fame as he is widely acknowledged as one of the greatest video game tournament players of the 90s.
 He was also one of the main characters of the 2011 documentary “Ecstasy of Order: The Tetris Masters.”
 Being a long time friend, unsurprisingly, Youtuber ‘The Immortal’ John Hancock has been out there promoting the project.